Lenora Claire: Victim turned advocate

 Shortly after being featured as one of the LA Weekly 2011 "People of the Year," Lenora caught the attention of a man named Justin Massler (aka Cloud Starchaser) who previously had a documented history of stalking Ivanka Trump.
 After becoming fixated and obsessed with Claire, Massler began harassing her which eventually culminated to death threats, various forms of sexual assault and physical violence.
 After attempting to seek help with little results from the Los Angeles Police Department, Claire taught herself how to track his IP and began studying various forms of risk minimization.
 After securing her first restraining order against Massler, which was promptly violated, Claire went public with her story in an attempt to educate the public about the various issues stalking victims face.
 After a 2016 appearance on the show Crime Watch Daily, Claire was introduced to Rhonda Saunders who was instrumental in the formation of the first stalking laws in the nation and inspired Claire to propose legislation benefitting victims of her own.

 Claire then made multiple attempts to contact Ivanka Trump for help capturing their mutual stalker which were all ignored.
 After being named the Erin Brockovich of stalking by Vice in an article which has since gone viral, victims began contacting Claire and seeking help in obtaining their own restraining orders and requesting Claire to accompany them as a human shield in court.
 Claire and friend, NCIS actress Pauley Perrette as well as two other victims, Katherine Thackston and Peggy Farell, were the subject of a 2-hour 48 hours special titled "Stalked", featuring her story.
 Kris Mohandie reviewed footage of Massler in the special and determined that he was in fact a dangerous individual.
 Massler was then admitted to a psychiatric facility where just days later he escaped and was arrested by the Secret Service.
 Shortly after his release, he returned to Los Angeles to further stalk Claire.
 After Massler notified her about his intention to kidnap her, Claire set up an operation and had security catch him at the Los Angeles Comic Convention.
 Massler was convicted of felony max stalking in 2018 and was later released from jail early 2020.
 Claire has been an outspoken advocate for stalking victims, and on her second appearance on the Dr. Oz Show, shortly before Massler's release, explained it was a result of controversial Proposition 57 which gave Massler early release having only served two years of his four-year sentence.
 Claire has spoken at USC, Southwestern Law School, and with the Anti-Defamation League for University of California, Irvine School of Law about the intersection of cyberstalking, internet hate speech and freedom of speech.

+Lenora and several other survivor activists were invited to advocate on behalf of themselves and other stalking victims at the White House and Department of Justice on January 17 and 18th of 2024, as part of events surrounding National Stalking Awareness Month.